Here is an introduction to the issue of confinement and pointers to pages at this site that bear on the subject.

 The factory design is predicated upon a system founded on capabilities and may be unsuitable to other systems.
 Readers unfamiliar with capability systems may be able to follow fewer details presented here than those who have studied such systems.

 Any computer system in which there is code by parties with divergent interests requires some sort of mutually trusted software.
 To solve the confinement problem we build a mutually trusted class of object, the factory.
 The factory code is not special to any particular kind of function to be confined.
 One party, called the builder, owns some code that she is willing to have used and willing to have confined.
 We will say that the code does some special work which is its desired property.
-The builder invokes a widely available factory creator and is granted sole access to a new factory in the form of a capability to the factory called the builder’s key.
-By invoking the builder’s key, the builder delivers capabilities to the factory that are necessary to construct the object that will perform the work.
-These capabilities provided by the builder are called components.
+The builder invokes a widely available factory creator and is granted sole access to a new factory in the form of a key to the factory called the builder’s key.
+By invoking the builder’s key, the builder delivers keys to the factory that are necessary to construct the object that will perform the work.
+These keys provided by the builder are called components.
 The main component provided by the builder is the program that will instruct an object to do the desired work.
-This program is typically delivered in the form of a read-only capability to a segment that holds the program.
-The capability is read-only, for the program could otherwise store the secrets in the program segment to which the builder retains access.
-KeyKos is such that user code, such as factory code, can ascertain that a read-only capability to a segment is indeed such.
-We say that such capabilities are sensory and there are just a few more.
-Primitive capabilities are widely available to make such determinations.
+This program is typically delivered in the form of a read-only key to a segment that holds the program that performs the desired work.
+The key is read-only, for the program could otherwise store the secrets in the program segment to which the builder retains access.
+KeyKos is such that user code, such as factory code, can ascertain that a read-only key to a segment is indeed such.
+We say that such keys are sensory and there are just a few more.
+Primitive keys are widely available to make such determinations.

 When the confined program runs it will have access to the factory components installed by the builder and thus as the builder adds components to the factory she must, for each component, declare for which one of the following three reasons the factory should consider including this component: